k9mail/k9mail.app/documentation/settings/import_export.md

 K-9 provides the ability to import and export your settings.
 This is useful when changing/adding a device.

-The settings are exported as a file.
+The settings are exported as a file, stored in [external storage](/documentation/storage.html) in the directory `com.fsck.k9`, e.g. `/storage/sdcard/com.fsck.k9/settings.k9s`.
+You can now move this file to a new device or just keep it there when you uninstall and then re-install K-9 Mail on the same device.
  They do not contain your password.

 To export your settings tap the bottom action bar's overflow menu on the accounts page, then "Export settings and accounts"